Dynamic Configuration Center User Manual

 # Publish Configuration

-Use the Zookeeper command-line tool or visualization tool to publish configuration.
-Using a command-line tool as an example, enter the following command:
+Use the ZooKeeper command line tool or a visualization tool to publish the configuration.
+Here’s an example using the command line tool:

 create /app=default/demo "test"

-Where app=default is the group, demo is the key, and test is the value.
+In this case, app=default is the group value, demo is the key value, and test is the value.

-When the node data is successfully created, the dynamic configuration is successfully published in the configuration center.
+Once the node data is created successfully, the dynamic configuration has been successfully published to the configuration center.

-Observe if the log file contains the following log output:
+Check the Demo microservice console for the following log output:

-If the log output is correct, it means that the dynamic configuration is published successfully and the sermant-agent has listened to the dynamic configuration.
+If the log output is correct, it indicates that the dynamic configuration was successfully published, and the Sermant Agent has detected the dynamic configuration.

 # Publish Configuration